saleor/saleor-dashboard/.changeset/slow-lemons-care.md

 "saleor-dashboard": patch
 ---

-You can now see all options to select in product variant sheet when selecting attribute value from select
+The selected value is no longer filtering the options when using any select list in product variant table